• Skip to main content

 Jump to Recipe Print Recipe

-Recipe courtesy of Canola Eat Well
+Recipe courtesy of Hello Canola

 This crowd-pleasing curry recipe is simply spiced right.
 Beef, spinach, cumin, coriander, garlic, and ginger are simmered together to create this flavourful dish.
 For a plant-based version, simply substitute chickpeas and vegetable broth.
 This recipe meets the Canadian Heart and Stroke Foundation heart-healthy recipe guidelines.